Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Introduction

 Overall, this paper presents a comprehensive survey on DRL techniques for solving planning problems in DDS systems.
 Our contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first comprehensive survey that thoroughly defines and investigates DDS systems and up-to-date DRL techniques as solutions. \item We classify different stages within a complete DDS system, including the dispatching stage and the routing stage.
 We also investigate the common applications corresponding to the two stages, introduce the theoretical background of DRL from a broad perspective and explain several important algorithms. \item We investigate existing works that utilize DRL for DDS systems.
-We summarize these works in several dimensions and discuss the individual approaches. \item We illustrate the challenges and several open problems in DDS problems using DRL.
+We summarize these works in several dimensions and discuss the individual approaches. \item We illustrate several challenges and open problems in DDS using DRL.
 We believe the summarized research directions will benefit relevant research and help to direct future work. \end{itemize}

 The remaining survey is organized as follows.
 We first introduce the background of this survey, including DRL and four common DDS scenarios in Sec ~\ref{Sec_background}.
-The stage definition and more specific problems with corresponding solutions of both dispatching and routing are summarized in Sec~\ref{Sec_dispatching} and Sec ~\ref{Sec_routing} respectively.
-The commonly used simulation environments for both stages are introduced in Sec~\ref{Sec_simulation}.
+The stage definition and more specific problems with corresponding solutions of both dispatching and routing are summarized in Sec~\ref{Sec_dispatching} and Sec ~\ref{Sec_routing} respectively. \zong{A few current literature of the joint modeling of the two stages are discussed in Sec 5.} The commonly used simulation environments for both stages are introduced in Sec~\ref{Sec_simulation}.
 Then we summarize several challenges of DRL for DDS design and open research problems in Sec~\ref{Sec_Challengs} and Sec~\ref{Sec_opportunities}.
 Finally, we summarize this survey in Sec~\ref{Sec_conclusion}.